 We continue to monitor progress and for the first year of the project a total of 440KG of dry paper and card has been processed.
 (We weigh this by working out that each batch of pulp produced in the Hollander beater uses 2KG of paper which equates to a 45 litre bucket filled with paper.)
 St Helena Governments Environmental Management Directorate (EMD) waste monitoring programme stopped for part of the year due to staff restraints but will be up and running again in mid July.
+The key players have gone on training and returned end of March 2015, we should be on track within the next few months.
+SHAPE was fortunate to join on the Solid Waste Management Training and now have a better idea of how we can join together to decrease waste in the landfill.

-We have the capacity to remove 50% of paper and card from the waste stream, with our industrial pulper, but we are limited by the market for our products.
-We are exploring various high paper pulp volume items that are easy to manufacture and sell such as papercrete bricks and fuel briquettes.
+We have the capacity to remove 50% of paper and card from the waste stream, with our industrial pulp, but we are limited by the market for our products, this is why we are exploring to expand sale of products internationally.
+We are exploring various high paper pulp volume items that are easy to manufacture and sell such as papercrete bricks and fuel briquettes, paper towels for Government as well as unique products on Etzy, Outdoor furniture etc

-2.2 Project support to environmental or climate outcomes in the OTs
+2.2 Project support to environmental and/or climate outcomes in the UKOT's